FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/04PointToPointSessionProtocol.md

 Rejection reasons:

--   OutOfRange : NextSeqNo + Count is beyond the range of sequence numbers
+-   OutOfRange: NextSeqNo + Count is beyond the range of sequence numbers

 -   InvalidSession: The specified SessionId is unknown or is not authorized for the requester to access.

--   RequestLimiitExceeded : The message Count exceeds a local rule for maximum retransmission size.
+-   RequestLimiitExceeded: The message Count exceeds a local rule for maximum retransmission size.

 **RestransmitReject**